 As with any surgery, the patient should be in good health and have the ability to heal properly.
 They should also have realistic expectations for the procedure.
 We recommend viewing some of our before and after photos of other otoplasty patients in order to get a reasonable understanding of what can be accomplished, although results differ for each individual.

 BEFORE & AFTER PHOTOS

 During the initial consultation, one of our doctors will discuss the patient’s current concerns with their ears to find out what they hope to achieve from an otoplasty procedure.
 The doctor will also ask about any medications the patient currently takes, medical conditions they have, or previous surgeries they have undergone.
 Finally, an examination of the ears will be conducted in order to determine whether or not the patient is a good candidate for otoplasty.

 If they are a good candidate, then a custom procedure plan will be drafted for the patient depending on the specifics of their case and a surgery date will be scheduled.
 Our doctors and experienced staff will go over the procedure, preparation, and recovery in detail.
 At this time, they will also be able to provide a more accurate cost estimate.

 At Cosmetic Surgery Associates, we aim to make every patient feel as comfortable as possible.
 Please feel free to ask any questions regarding the procedure or about other procedures that are of interest.
-Call us today at our McLean or Bethesda location or contact us through our online form to get started.
+Call us today at our Bethesda location or contact us through our online form to get started.